 Posted by Willy Franzen on December 13, 2007.
-Positions below updated every five minutes.
+Jobs updated daily.

 Social networking has become kind of a big thing over the past few years.
 MySpace and Facebook have been duking it out, and it’s pretty clear that Facebook has taken the lead as the social network of choice (especially for our demographic of college aged job seekers).
 But what about other options?
 Nobody is going to beat Facebook head to head at this point, but there are some interesting companies out there that have put together really cool social networking products.
 Ning is one of those companies.